rmaicle/rmaicle.github.io/_posts/c++/2016-02-21-Destructor Call State Checker.md

 related:
 ---

-I just came across a situation that I needed to test whether a class destructor was called or not.
+I came across a situation where I needed to test whether a member function was called.
-I came up with the following solution.
-Others may find the solution unnecessary because C++, since the 2011 standard, already have smart pointers.
-But in my scenario, the class is not instantiated in the heap.

-The idea is to use a _flag_.
-The flag is initially unset and the class destructor sets it.
+I used a _flag_ which is initially unset which a concerned function sets.
-The test program must then have access to that flag to verify its state.
+The test program must then have access to that flag to verify the state.

 {% highlight cpp linenos %}
 class Flag {